-The Collection Development policy articulates the resource development goals of the Oil Creek District.
-The policy creates focus and guidance towards implementation of the Oil Creek District while educating the public about the process of creating the District collection.
-The District Collection Development policy governs only those resources obtained by the District and does not govern the collection of the District Center Library.
+The Collection Development guidelines articulate the resource development goals of the Oil Creek District.
+The guidelines create focus and guidance towards implementation of the Oil Creek District while educating the public about the process of creating the District collection.
+The District Collection Development guidelines govern only those resources obtained by the District and does not govern the collection of the District Center Library.

 The District works to help local libraries provide the best possible services for their patrons and communities.
 The collection is selected to be useful, diverse, inclusive, and responsive to community needs.
 There are two audiences for District resources: those resources helpful for training and improving librarians and those resources the District provides to the public on behalf of the local libraries.

 “Collection” refers to any materials selected for and owned by the District.

 The focus of the collection shall be to support local library and state library initiatives and trends.